phil-work/Documentation/SMTPeter/en/introduction-smtp-api.md

 with mobile devices.

 In order to use the SMTP API, you must create a valid username and password in the application.
 Remember these well, because you will only see them once!
-Subsequently you can send mails via SMTP to SMTPeter.
+You can then send mails via SMTP to SMTPeter.
 The SMTP settings that you will need can be found [here](smtp-ports).
 You can also read the [general SMTP API documentation](smtp-api) if you want to know more.